-Illinois State University has set an enrollment record for the fourth year in a row, according to officials figures for the fall 2025 semester released Thursday.
+Illinois State University has set an enrollment record for the fourth year in a row, according to officials figures released Thursday for the fall 2025 semester.

-ISU has increased its student headcount by 448 students to 21,994 students this fall.
+ISU has increased its student headcount by 448 students to 21,994 students.

 “Given the climate and the environment that is becoming ever so competitive for college admissions, I am very happy with the group we are bringing in,” said Pat Walsh, the university’s director of recruitment and operations for admissions.

-Walsh said the university has maintained its recruiting standards while attracting approximately 4,200 incoming freshmen and 1,700 transfers.
+Walsh said the university has maintained its recruiting standards while attracting about 4,200 incoming freshmen and 1,700 transfers.

-“The students were engaged throughout the process, very involved and academically talented as well," Walsh said, noting the university saw a higher combined grade-point average [3.63] compared with last year’s incoming class [3.61].
+“The students were engaged throughout the process, very involved and academically talented as well," said Walsh, noting the university saw a higher combined grade-point average [3.63] compared with last year’s incoming class [3.61].

 The Mennonite College of Nursing saw a 5% increase in students this fall.
 The College of Education saw a 4% jump.

-ISU has also enrolled 168 students in its new College of Engineering.
+ISU has also enrolled 168 students in the new College of Engineering.

 The university saw a 0.5% increase in student retention rate from first to second year [81.9%].